Xbox One Challenges PS Now With Game Pass Subscription Service

 Microsoft dropped an E3 style announcement for Xbox One owners Tuesday.
 A new game subscription service called Xbox Game Pass is coming to the console this spring that takes the concept of EA Access and blows it up even larger to challenge Sony’s PlayStation Now streaming service.

-Xbox Game Pass will launch later in spring 2017 at a cost of $9.99 a month, but will start becoming available today to select members of the Xbox Insider Program to beta test.
+Xbox Game Pass will launch later in spring 2017 at the cost of $9.99 a month but will start becoming available today to select members of the Xbox Insider Program to beta test.
 The subscription will give unlimited access to a library of over 100 Xbox One and backward compatible games to download and play.

 “With great games from top industry publishers such as 2K, 505 Games, BANDAI NAMCO Entertainment, Capcom, Codemasters, Deep Silver, Focus Home Interactive, SEGA, SNK CORPORATION, THQ Nordic GmbH, Warner Bros.
 Interactive Entertainment and Microsoft Studios, there’s something for everyone to enjoy and you will always find something exciting to play across a variety of genres,” Xbox head Phil Spencer stated in the announcement.

-The games confirmed so far include Halo 5: Guardians, Payday 2, NBA 2K 16, SoulCalibur II, Saints Raw IV, Mad Max, LEGO Batman, Terraria, Fable III, and Gears of War Ultimate Edition.
+The games confirmed so far include Halo 5: Guardians, Payday 2, NBA 2K 16, SoulCalibur II, Saints Row IV, Mad Max, LEGO Batman, Terraria, Fable III, and Gears of War Ultimate Edition.
 What other games will be announced remains to be seen, but that is a strong mix of genres and publishers to start with.

 In many ways, Xbox Game Pass is more similar to Electronic Arts’ EA Access than Sony’s PlayStation Now subscription service for the PS4 and PC.
 The Game Pass allows for full game downloads, which Microsoft touts as providing “full-fidelity gameplay without having to worry about streaming, bandwidth or connectivity issues.”